Built for office cleaning teams

 It is a reusable room-by-room checklist for office cleaning tasks, restocking, access notes, issue reporting, and supervisor checks.

-Include reception, workstations, meeting rooms, break rooms, office restrooms, trash and recycling, access notes, locked rooms, and supervisor review.
+An office cleaning checklist should include reception and lobby tasks, desks and workstations, conference rooms, break room, restrooms, trash and recycling, after-hours access notes, closing checks, and supervisor review.

-Can I use this office cleaning checklist in Excel or Google Sheets?
+Can I use this as a printable office cleaning checklist?

 Yes.
-Copy the template into Excel, Google Sheets, Google Docs, Notion, a printed form, or a team message and adjust it for each office account.
+Copy it into Excel, Google Sheets, Google Docs, or Notion, then print a simple checklist for each office account.

 Is this a daily office cleaning checklist?